-Location: Shuniah building 2nd floor Phone: 475-6378
+Location: Shuniah building 2nd floor

-The main cafeteria houses a coffee and donut shop (Tim Horton's), a grill station (with hot foods like hamburgers and perogies), a deli station (sandwiches and wraps), a stir-fry station, sushi, pasta and wood-fired pizza are also available.
+The main cafeteria houses a coffee and donut shop (Tim Horton's), a grill station, a deli station, a stir-fry station, sushi, pasta and wood-fired pizza are also available.
 There is always pasta, soups, salads and snacks available.

-• Meal plans are available (not mandatory) for all students, including students staying in Spruce and Cedar residences.
+- Meal plans are available (not mandatory) for all students, including students staying in Spruce and Cedar residences. - Microwaves and hot water carafes are available in the cafeteria